 When making the decision to pursue your master’s, you are making an investment not only in yourself but in your future.
 You should approach this decision with a long-term perspective, assessing the value a master’s degree will bring to you personally and professionally.

-At Limestone College, we strive to ensure our graduate studies programs are competitive in its educational offering and available to prospective students at a reasonable cost.
+At Limestone University, we strive to ensure our graduate studies programs are competitive in its educational offering and available to prospective students at a reasonable cost.

 Graduate students can also apply for private education loans to help with the costs of the program if they are not eligible for the federal Stafford Loans.
 To learn more information on private education loans, please visit the link.